Skip to content

 • Anyone with a laptop and a credit card can access the dark web, buy RaaS kits, and participate in the gig economy using RaaS, it helps to conceal the identity of the cybercriminals who carried out the attack.
 Governments, law enforcement, the media, security researchers, and defenders will therefore have a harder time identifying the perpetrator of the assaults.

 Microsoft analyzes more than 43 trillion threat signals per day and makes use of the special expertise of more than 8,500 experts—threat hunters, forensics investigators, malware engineers, and researchers supporting our threat intelligence community and customers—to gain deep insights into the constantly changing threat landscape and threat actors.
-These professionals have specialized knowledge in particular fields, including vulnerabilities, threat actors, ransomware, supply chain risk, social engineering, and geopolitical challenges.
+These professionals have specialized knowledge in particular fields, including vulnerabilities, threat actors, ransomware, supply chain risk, social engineering, and geopolitical challenges, and cyber signals.

 To fully comprehend the end-to-end scope of these cybercriminals’ attacks and activities, Microsoft focuses on obtaining knowledge about their behaviors, strategies, tools, and approaches.
 We think cybersecurity information should be widely circulated.
 Our analysis is available on Security Insider, our source for threat intelligence and advice, in our security intelligence blogs, the Microsoft Digital Defense Report, and Cyber Signals, our quarterly briefing.